NINAnor/ecoVAD/README.md

 ## Dataset

-If you want to test our pipeline you do not need any dataset, we provided some demo files in `assets/demo_data` so that you can try the pipeline yourself!
+If you want to test our pipeline you do not need any dataset, we provided some demo files on Zenodo at this link: `assets/demo_data` so that you can try the pipeline yourself!

+:bulb: Note that the ecoVAD's model weights are also on the Zenodo folder and you will need to download it if you wish to use our ecoVAD's model.

 Nevertheless, if you want to train a realistic model from scratch you will need your **own soundscape dataset**, a **human speech dataset** (in our analysis we used [LibriSpeech](https://www.openslr.org/12/)) and a **background noise dataset** (in our analysis we used both [ESC50](https://github.com/karolpiczak/ESC-50) or [BirdCLEF](https://www.imageclef.org/lifeclef/2017/bird)).